Request components in AWS WAF - AWS WAF, AWS Firewall Manager, and AWS Shield Advanced

 All does not require a match to be found in the keys and a match to be found in the values.
 It requires a match to be found in the keys or the values or both.
 To require a match in the keys and in the values, use a logical AND statement to combine two match rules, one that inspects the keys and another that inspects the values.

-• Content to inspect – The elements in the parsed and extracted JSON that you want AWS WAF to inspect.
+• The option Content to inspect specifies how to filter the element set to the subset that you want AWS WAF to inspect.

 You must specify one of the following:

-• Full JSON content - Evaluate all elements in the parsed JSON.
+• Full JSON content - Evaluate all elements.

 For example, in the console, you can provide the following: